by Chris Woodford. Last updated: September 15, 2015.

 than the diameter of a typical human hair)!

-How does a CCD convert an image to digital form?
+How does an image sensor convert a picture into digital form?

 When you take a digital photo or stare into your webcam, light

 zooms into the lens.
-This incoming "picture" hits the CCD, which breaks it up into individual pixels.
+This incoming "picture" hits the image sensor, which breaks it up into individual pixels

 see into a very long string of numbers.
 Each number describes one pixel in